bigyihsuan/phono-word-gen/spec.md

 ## Presentation

 1. If on, remove duplicates
+2. If on, generate again until the word count is reached
-2. If on, sort the words based on letters
+3. If on, sort the words based on letters
-3. If on, display the word split into syllables
+4. If on, display the word split into syllables
-4. Otherwise, display the word as one word
+5. Otherwise, display the word as one word